 Baptists on Mission/ NCBM is partnering with Door of Hope to develop a village that will house abandoned children and infants near Johannesburg, South Africa.
 Since 1999, Door of Hope has rescued over 1500 abandoned infants with the goal of providing them a temporary Christian home while seeking long term foster care or permanent homes for each one.
 The number of adoptions has dropped sharply in recent years, meaning there are many older children who need a longer term home.

-Participants in this partnership will have the opportunity to build small cottages that will house 6 children along with a host family.
-Cottages will be made of a lightweight interlocking cement blocks that will be made on site, cure for about three weeks, be dipped in a mortar mix, and then stacked to build the cottages.
+Participants in this partnership will have the opportunity to build small cottages that will house 6 children along with a host couple.
+Cottages will be made of a lightweight interlocking cement blocks that will be made on site, cure for about four weeks, be dipped in an adhesive, and then stacked to build the cottages.
 The process is quite simple and does not require skilled labor.
 Teams will have the opportunity to do evangelism, share in worship with a local church, and engage in community ministry as well.
-Trip dates will be available beginning in late 2016 and for almost any time in 2017.
+Trip dates are now available for 2018.

 History of Door of Hope